 Assistive Animal Policy

-Pets and animals are not allowed in University building, including residence halls, unless defined by the following criteria:
+Pets and animals are not allowed in University buildings, including residence halls, unless defined by the following criteria:

 Service animals are individually trained to work or perform tasks for the benefit or a person with a disability.
 Service animals may do such things as guide a person who is blind; pick up or fetch things for a person with a physical impairment; act as “medic alert’ animal for persons with seizure disorders, heart problems, or hearing impairments; or, perform a variety of functions for person with psychiatric disabilities.
 Service animals are not pets, they are working animals.